-- Considering the space availability 400 nos. of the local fruits, flowers, medicinal and ornamental trees will be planted to compensate the ecological imbalance and enhance the environmental sustainability in and around the subproject area to be caused by felling down of trees and clearing of roadside naturally grown vegetation; - The trees will be planted at the proposed road side area (at both sides of the Airport gate to Tuitta para road) where space is available and or anywhere Pourashava owned suitable places within the influence area of the subproject and the recommended trees are Mango, Jam, Jackfruit, Kathbadam, Apple wood, Kodbell, Krisnachura, Radhachura, Polash, Jarul, Sonalu, Kadom, Satim, Neem, Arjun, Amloki, Horitoki, Bohera, Mahogany, Shil Koroi, Babla, Rain Tree, Gamari, Segun, Garjan, Palm Tree etc. (proposed sapling height is minimum 1m and comprising protection, fencing and conservation up to project defect liability period); - Planting many trees will enhance the ecological condition of the area after their successful growth.
+- Considering the space availability 150 nos. of the local fruits, flowers, medicinal and ornamental trees will be planted to compensate the ecological imbalance and enhance the environmental sustainability in and around the subproject area to be caused by felling down of trees and clearing of roadside naturally grown vegetation; - The trees will be planted at the proposed roads side area (preferably at "Kulall para Chawmohoni to Hangordeil FST project road", "Shibonia para Chawmohoni to Hangordeil Chawmohoni" and "Upazila Shahid Minar to Lengur beel connecting road") where space is available and any other Pourashava owned suitable places in and around the subproject influence area where space is available and the recommended trees are Mango, Jam, Jackfruit, Kathbadam, Polash, Jarul, Sonalu, Kadom, Satim, Neem, Arjun, Amloki, Horitoki, Bohera, Mahogany, Shil Koroi, Rain Tree, Gamari, Segun, Garjan and Palm Trees. (proposed sapling height is minimum 1m and comprising protection, fencing and conservation up to project defect liability period); - Planting many trees will enhance the ecological condition of the area after their successful growth.